evisvasiu/esp32-modbus-wifi-manager/README.md

 ## Flashing methods
 * Arduino IDE
 * ESP flash tool
-  - Put the board in "download mode" by keeping boot button pressed when connecting USB cable.
   - Load the binary file and set the offset as 0x10000 (default for ESP32)
-  - Choose the COM port and press START
+  - Keep the "boot" button pressed when connecting the USB cable, choose the COM port and press Start.
+  - After flashing start, release the "boot" button.

   ![Screenshot](/build/flashing.PNG)